MussieBirhane/MussieBirhane/README.md

 play a pivotal role in driving sustainability and circular economy in the built environment.

-I am now looking out for new challenges where I can develop scalable digital products and data-driven solutions that support digital innovation and informed decision-making in the AEC industry.
+I am now looking for new challenges where I can develop scalable digital products and data-driven solutions that support digital innovation and informed decision-making in the AEC industry.